brprod8/Quantitative_Analyst/README.md

  >👨🏿‍⚖️*This is 4 Fund Porfolio including  S&P500*

-  WE can infer that `BERKSHIRE HATHAWAY INC` Fund porfolio performance is greater than    the other porfolio
+  We can infer that no porfolio signifcantly outperformed the broader stock market

 # STEP 2